 Local communities know the economic and social benefits of water.
 Their lives and their livelihoods depend on it's adequate supply.
-However, instilling their willingness to incur the economic costs of an accessible and adequate drinking water supply has been a challenge.

-In most cases, the communities SEWA has worked with have been willing and able to mobilize local contributions to implement new water sources.
-However, they have not been as willing to pay for the maintenance or repairing of existing water resources.
+Therefore, in most cases, the communities SEWA has worked with have been willing and able to mobilize local contributions to implement new water sources.
+However, instilling local willingness to incur the economic costs of an accessible and adequate drinking water supply has been a challenge.
+Local communities have not been as willing to pay for the maintenance or repairs of existing water resources.

 As with the other principles, SEWA's approach in increasing local contributions toward water resources is to work through the local management communities.
 Local contributions help ensure local ownership and Sustainability of local water resources.
 SEWA tries to instill this awareness among the local managers, who in turn, increase the awareness and mobilize their local communities to take action.
+In the future, more emphasis will have to be placed on building the capacities of local women leaders, organizations, and Panchayts to create and enforce strict monitoring systems of village payments.